Posts tagged #trademarks

 DBAs or Fictitious Business Names as an Alternative

-Here's where things can get strategically interesting.
+Here's where some strategic planning can come into play.
 DBAs are like stage names for businesses – they give you flexibility to rebrand while keeping your corporate structure intact.
 They're particularly useful if you want to test a new brand name or operate different divisions under separate identities.

 So, sometimes you don't need to change your legal entity name at all – you might just want to file a DBA (Doing Business As) or fictitious name registration.
 This allows "Kat's Widgets, LLC" to operate as "Premium Gadget Solutions" without changing the underlying legal structure.
-DBA or Fictitious Business Name filings are generally required in the county where your principal place of business is located, and if it is not the same, your county of formation.
+DBA or Fictitious Business Name filings are generally required in the county where your principal place of business is located, and your county of formation, if it is not the same.
 Requirements will vary by location :)

 The Trademark Angle

-Now we get to the intellectual property implications, which can be an interesting part of a name change.
+Now, we get to the intellectual property implications, which can be another interesting part of a name change strategy.

-If you're just changing your business entity name or doing business under another name, but keeping the same trademark for your goods or services, the name change document from the Secretary of State or county can generally be filed with the USPTO to record the change in owner name on your registration - like updating the title to you car if you get married & changed your name.
+If you're plan is to just change your business entity name or start doing business under another name, but keep the same trademark for your goods or services, the name change document from the Secretary of State or county can generally be filed with the USPTO to record the change in owner name on your registration - like updating the title to you car if you changed your own name.

-But if your name change means you've stopped using the mark (willingly or not) you secured registration for and you're now calling your product something other than the mark you registered for your goods or services – say you're dropping "Kat's Widgets" as a trademark entirely – you would need to file new trademark applications for your new brand names to secure protection for the new mark.
+But, if your name change means you've stopped using the mark you secured registration for and you're now calling your product something else (willingly or not) – say you're dropping "Kat's Widgets" as a trademark entirely – you would need to file a new trademark application for your new brand name to secure protection for that new mark.

 Planning Your Transformation